 You can spot them a mile off.
 Map in hand, camera around neck and perhaps a brand new Mickey hat or set of Minnie Ears upon their head.
 They will be eating a classic Mickey bar or turkey leg and will no doubt be in the park from dusk ‘til dawn to get it all done (aside – you never get it ALL done, that’s why we keep going back!)

 They will be mainly spotted gawping at The Castle and generally looking lost and overwhelmed, but in a good way.
 I defy anyone not to have a moment of awe when they first turn onto Main Street.

-Unless it is Mickey’s Not So Scary Halloween Party, these people won’t be fully costumed, but their outfit will totally be themed to a specific character.
+Unless they’re at Mickey’s Not So Scary Halloween Party, these people won’t be fully costumed, but their outfit will totally be themed to a specific character.
 They will often be found in couples and will appreciate positive remarks about their attire.

 The Pin Collectors

-They will have a lanyard full of pins which will be so heavy it will weigh the same as a Mayor’s chain, and many extras all over their cap, backpack etc. They will scour the parks for elusive collector items and will attend meets and queue for hours when limited edition ones have been released.
+They will have a lanyard full of pins which will be so heavy it will weigh the same as a Mayor’s chain, and many extras all over their cap, backpack etc. They will scour the parks for elusive collector items and will happily queue for hours when limited-edition ones are released!

 The Matching T-Shirt Family

-You know the ones: “The Pipe’s Disney Reunion 2017″ – Grandparents, mom, dad, daughter, son, baby, aunt, great-aunt… you name the spurious relation, they will have a shirt for it.
+You know the ones: “The Smiths’ Disney Reunion 2017″ – Grandparents, mum, dad, daughter, son, baby, aunt, great-aunt, pet dog… you name the spurious relation, they will have a matching T-shirt.